garcia-nacho/FHI_SC2_Pipeline_Illumina/README.md

 <code> cd FHI_SC2_Pipeline_Illumina </code>
 <code> docker build -t garcianacho/fhisc2:Illumina . </code>

-*Note that building the image for the first time can takes up to two hours.*
+*Note that building the image for the first time can take up to two hours.*

 Alternativetly, it is posible to *pull* updated builds from [dockerhub](https://hub.docker.com/repository/docker/garcianacho/fhisc2):